philippemezzadri/frisquet-esphome/README.md

 - 15 : for some reason, the value is not accepted by the boiler.
 Internally, 15 is converted to 16 to avoid this case.

 **Important:** the boiler ID that must be indicated in the YAML configuration file is required to allow your boiler to receive the messages from the ESP.
-It can be retrieved by connecting the radio receiver wire to an Arduino.
+This ID can be retrieved by connecting the radio receiver signal wire to an Arduino.
 See [here](https://github.com/etimou/frisquet-arduino) for more details.

-## Heat Curve Climate
+## Heating Curve Climate

 In addition, a [Climate](<https://esphome.io/components/climate/index.html>) component is necessary to control the output.
-The [PID Climate](https://esphome.io/components/climate/pid.html?highlight=pid) could do the trick but it does not provide smooth control and does not anticipate weather evolutions.
+The [PID Climate](https://esphome.io/components/climate/pid.html?highlight=pid) could do the trick but it does not provide smooth control and does not anticipate weather evolution.

-It is otherwise recommended to use the Heat Curve Climate which adjusts the heating power according to the outside temperature.
+It is otherwise recommended to use the **Heating Curve Climate** which adjusts the heating power according to the outside temperature.

 ```yaml
 climate: